progress4apple/progress.rocks/_drafts/what-s-new-in-v0-8-1.md

 comments: true

 ---
 The new version of Progress for Apple Reminders is ready!
-Apart from the usual bugfixes it comes with a neat new feature, which hopefully provides a huge impact on your overall achievements:
+Apart from the usual bugfixes it comes with a neat new feature, which hopefully provides a huge impact on your overall achievement score:

 ### Receive notifications along the way